qossmic/deptrac/README.md

     collectors:
       - type: className
         regex: .*MyNamespace\\.*Controller.*
-ruleset: []
+ruleset: ~
 ```

-In the first line we define (paths) the directory deptrac should analyze.
+In the first line we define `paths` the directory deptrac should analyze.
-Using exclude_files we would be able to exclude some directories (by regex).
+Using `exclude_files` we would be able to exclude some directories by regex.

-Things become more interesting in the layer part.
+Things become more interesting in the `layers` part.
 At first lets take a closer look at the first layer (with the name "Models").

 We decided that our software has some kind of layer called "Models".
 Every layer can have collectors.
 Collectors are responsible for taking a closer look at your code and decide if a class is part of a layer.
-For example by using the className collector you can define a regex for a classname.
+For example by using the className collector you can define a regex for a class name.
-Every classname (including namespace) that matches this regex is collected by the className collector and becomes a part of the layer.
+Every class name (including namespace) that matches this regex is collected by the className collector and becomes a part of the layer.
-In this example we define that everyClass that starts with MyNamespace\Models\ will be a part of the "Model" layer.
+In this example we define that every class that starts with MyNamespace\Models\ will be a part of the "Model" layer.

 Every class that is in *\MyNamespace\* and contains the word controller will become a part of the "Controller" layer.